The Camargue France

-Probably one of the most striking animal species for the region are the white horses.
-Although they are often described as wild, they are not.
-The horses use the bull breeders of the region to deal with the bulls.
-I'm amazed how small this horse breed is.
-When asked if the use of horses among the bulls is not dangerous for the animals, Michel explains: "They know how to approach the bulls and the bulls are used to them."
-Apparently it hardly happens that they are injured in their work with the bulls.
-I am particularly struck by how gentle this horse breed is.
-As soon as we stop at a paddock, they curiously approach us and even eat fresh carrots from our hands.
+White horses are probably one of the most striking animal species in the region.
+Although they are often called wild, they are not.
+The horses are used by the bull breeders of the region in dealing with the bulls.
+I am amazed how small this breed of horse is.
+When I asked whether the horses' use of the bulls was not dangerous for the animals, Michel explains: "They know how to approach the bulls and the bulls are used to them."
+Apparently it hardly happens that they are injured while working with the bulls.
+I particularly notice how gentle this horse breed is.
+As soon as we stop at a paddock, they come to us curiously and even eat fresh carrots from our hands.

 The bulls of Camargue France